Sapele, Nigeria

-Sapele is a town and one of the Local Government Area in Delta State, Nigeria.
+Sapele is a primary town and one of the Local Government Areas of Delta State, Nigeria.

-Sapele səpā´lē city (1991 est. pop.
-123,000), S Nigeria, a port in the Niger delta.
-The center of the Nigerian timber industry, Sapele has sawmills and a large plywood and veneer factory; rubber is processed there, and plastics, chemicals, and shoes are manufactured.
+Sapele city [səpā´lē] (1991 est. pop.
+123,000) is a port in the Niger Delta region of Southern Nigeria along the Ethiope River in western Delta State.
+Sapele has its headquarters located in Sapele town.
+The main town is located 68 km south of Benin City and is connected to Warri and Benin by the A2 federal highway.
+The center of the Nigerian timber industry, Sapele houses sawmills and a large plywood and veneer factory where rubber is processed.
+The city also houses industry for the manufacture of plastics, chemicals, and shoes.
+The Sapele Township Stadium was completed in 2013.
+It has a seating capacity of 10,000 visitors.
+This LGA has a total population of 174,273 as at the 2006 census.

 After the British established a vice consulate in the city in 1892, Sapele grew in importance as a port; in 1894 it came under British rule and served as a local administrative center.

-The Okpe people believes the origin of the name is to be an anglicized derivation of the Okpe word 'Uriapele', named after a local deity, the shrine of which can still be found in the centre of the city.
+The Okpe people believe the origin of the name is to be an anglicized derivation of the Okpe word 'Uriapele', named after a local deity, the shrine of which can still be found in the centre of the city.
 The British colonial officials changed the name of the then hamlet to Sapele.

-Sapele City is indigenous to the Okpe people, a major group of the Urhobo Nation.
+Sapele city seats on the indigenous lands of the Okpe people, a major group of the Urhobo Nation whose language Okpe is one of the Edoid tribesof southern Nigeria.
+The town also houses a number of other groups, many of whom migrated due to the growing industry.
+Today, the town has grown into an urban area unofficially incorporating the townships and villages of Amukpe, Oviri, Okuovwori and Jesse (Akpobome, Mosogar, Ajititor, Mosagon & Michaga).